“Every patient is a life story, and we enjoyed helping them all.” – Dr. Ruth.

-Hansen’s disease also called leprosy, is an infection caused by slow-growing microorganism known as Mycobacterium leprae.
+Hansen’s disease, also called leprosy, is an infection caused by a slow-growing microorganism known as Mycobacterium leprae.
 It can affect the nerves, skin, eyes, and lining of the nose called nasal mucosa.
 With early diagnosing and treatment, the disease may be cured.
-People with Hansen’s disease can continue to work and lead an energetic life throughout and after treatment.
+People with Hansen’s disease can continue to work and lead a vibrant life throughout and after treatment.

-Leprosy was once feared as an extremely contagious and devastating disease, but currently we all know it does not spread easily and treatment is incredibly effective.
-However, if it left untreated, the nerve damage may result in disabling of hands and feet, paralysis, and visual disorder.
+Leprosy was once feared as an extraordinarily contagious and devastating disease, but currently, we all know it does not spread quickly, and treatment is incredibly effective.
+However, if left untreated, the nerve damage may disable hands and feet, paralysis, and visual disorder.

 Pride Of Pakistan-Hailed As Mother Teresa

-- In recognition of her service to Pakistan, she was awarded Pakistani citizenship in 1988.
+- Dr. Ruth Pfau was among the recipients of civilian awards at President’s House on Pakistan Day 23rd March 1989.
+In recognition of her service to Pakistan, she was awarded Pakistani citizenship in 1988.

-- Pfau received the Hilal-e-Pakistan award for her work with leprosy patients.
+- Dr. Pfau received the Hilal-e-Pakistan award for her work with leprosy patients.

-- On a occasion on 14 August 2010, the President of Pakistan awarded the very high civil award of Nishan-e-Quaid-e-Azam to Dr. Ruth for her contributions.
+- On 14th August 2010, the President of Pakistan awarded the very high civil award of Nishan-e-Quaid-e-Azam to Dr. Ruth for her contributions.